madetech/blog/books/building_better_software_teams/empowerment/giving-teams-freedom.md

 ## Management

-Even devolving all of this power to teams doesn't mean that management can't be there to assist and guide the teams.
+Even devolving this power to teams doesn't mean that management can't be there to assist and guide the teams.
 There is still a lot of valuable knowledge and insight that the teams can benefit from.

 With the teams directly communicating with clients, it's still important for them to know the long term roadmap of work.
 It's just nice to know so there are fewer surprises for developers day-to-day.

-If a manager sees that a team is struggling, then this is a good time to assist, maybe not taking control, but offering guidance on how to proceed and communicating with the client if need be.
+If a manager sees that a team is struggling, then this is a good time to assist, not taking control, but offering guidance on how to proceed and communicating with the client if need be.

 ***